Joseph Phillips

 Sporting Achievements

 With the marathon boom in the 1980s, Joe got back into sports through marathon training.
-He competed in 3 marathons including the Inverness and Inverclyde Marathons.
-However, following several knee-related injuries. it quickly became clear that a return to swimming would be a good idea.
+He competed in 3 marathons including the Glasgow and Inverclyde Marathons.
+However, following knee problems, it quickly became clear that a return to swimming would be a good idea.
+Little did anyone know (apart from Joe of course) that over the next few decades he would re-write the record books as part of his participation in Masters Swimming.

+Joe was a founder-member of Inverclyde Masters Swimming Club in 1995.
 With steely determination and re-discovery of the incredible talent he had as a teenager, Joe committed himself 100% to becoming the very best he could be.

 Joe swimming the River Forth in skins just for fun!